CoderDojoNYC/overtone/README.md

   * Create your own original music piece
   * Take an existing piece and translate it into code and remix it!

+- Use a text editor of your choice.
+We packaged a few, but [Sublime](http://www.sublimetext.com/) is recommended.
+- Load overtone and type `(load-file ~/path-to-file/file-name)` to run your music program.

 #### Super Mario

 Instructions?????????????????